-and your sponsorship matters, too...
+and your support matters, too...

-Youth & Family at the MFA:
+Youth & Family Programs at the MFA:

-Community at the MFA:
+Adult Programs at the MFA:

-Education at the MFA
+Education and the MFA

-Field Trips to the MFA: The Stuart Society has helped offset most of the admission fee for student groups allowing for a $4 ticket price.
+Field Trips to the MFA: The Stuart Society has helped offset most of the admission fee for student groups, allowing for a $4 ticket price.
 Students receive a complimentary admission pass to return with their family.

 Communication to the Past Through Art: This curriculum and field trip was designed and created specifically for sixth graders in partnership with Pinellas County sixth grade social studies teachers.
 The Museum welcomed approximately 6,000 students last year.
 Volunteers from The Stuart Society are an integral part of this program.